uriel1998/ytcs/README.md

 ./ytcs.sh --subscription
 ```

-Launch the interface inside kitty:
+Launch the interface inside kitty (if kitty is installed):

 ```bash
 ./ytcs.sh --kitty --time
 ```

-Browse and send the selected video to the default Chromecast using `catt`:
+Browse and send the selected video to the default Chromecast using `catt`, if installed.:

 ```bash
 ./ytcs.sh --kast --fancy --time
 ```

 ## Usage

+`ytcs` uses a mix of flags and positional arguments:

+- `./ytcs.sh URL`: the bare trailing `URL` is a positional argument for direct playback
+- `./ytcs.sh --import FILE`: `FILE` is a positional argument consumed by `--import`
+- `./ytcs.sh --addsub URL`: `URL` is a positional argument consumed by `--addsub`

 ### Playing one video

-If you pass a YouTube URL directly, `ytcs` hands it off to `mpv`.
+If you pass a URL directly as the first non-option argument, `ytcs` hands it off to playback.
 This is the simplest mode:

 ```bash
 ./ytcs.sh 'https://www.youtube.com/watch?v=VIDEO_ID'